PadTo/League-of-Legends-data-pipeline/README.md

 - Example: [1, 1, 0, 0] runs only stages 1 and 2.
 - Dependency rules:
   - Stage 2 depends on stage 1
-  - Stages 3 and 4 depend on stage 2
+  - Stage 3 depends on stage 2
+  - Stage 4 depends on stage 3

 "rate_time_limit":